 To date, we have distributed hundreds of thousands of vaccine doses in our communities.
 We look forward to continuing our vaccination efforts in the coming months.

 “Our annual flu vaccination efforts have helped us put the infrastructure in place for mass vaccination events,” says Graham Snyder, MD, medical director, Infection Prevention and Hospital Epidemiology.

 “We are used to navigating the varying transportation and storage requirements, handling protocols, and distribution plans that come along with all types of vaccines.”

 UPMC had practice in the fall of 2020 with widespread, rapid vaccine distribution.
 Through “Operation One Shot,” it successfully delivered the influenza vaccine to over 70% of UPMC staff at participating hospitals in a matter of days.

 Vaccines go through extensive clinical trials to determine safety and effectiveness.

 The Pfizer, Moderna, and J&J vaccines showed great promise in the clinical trials.
 All three exceeded FDA requirements for safety and effectiveness before receiving EUA.

 “All of the information we have is that these vaccines are safe, that they work even better than we thought they would, and that they will be the thing that frees us from the COVID epidemic in the end,” Dr. Nowalk says.

 If you or a loved one received the J&J vaccine, do not panic.
-These adverse effects appear to be extremely rare given the number of J&J vaccines distributed.
-Call your doctor if you experience symptoms related to blood clots, such as severe headaches, arm or leg swelling, and/or shortness of breath.
-You do not need to take a medicine like aspirin to thwart blood clots.
+Call your doctor if you experience symptoms related to blood clots, such as severe headaches, chest pain, persistent abdominal pain, arm or leg swelling, and/or shortness of breath.
+You DO NOT need to take a medicine like aspirin to prevent blood clots.

 These adverse effects have not been linked to the Moderna or Pfizer vaccines.